srivenkat13/js-practice/README.md

 </details>

+#### 3. Sum of min-max
-#### 3. Given an array return the sum of min and max from the array
+ Given an array return the sum of min and max from the array

 ``` js
 const inputArray = [1,55,156,1,1,0,1,98]